 The technical documentation in a research and development (R&D) tax credit claim should provide a compelling demonstration of the following:

-- technological innovation(s) that your company has sought
+- Technological innovation(s) that your company has sought.

-- the challenges your company faced
+- The challenges your company faced.

 What is an R&D technical narrative?